-5. OECD Guidance Step Five: "Annual reporting on our supply chain due diligence"
+5. OECD Guidance Step Five: "Report annually on supply chain due diligence"

-We filed a Form SD and this Conflict Minerals Report with the Securities and Exchange Commission and made available on our website the Form SD and this Conflict Minerals Report.
+We filed a Form SD and this Conflict Minerals Report with the U.S. Securities and Exchange Commission and made available on our website the Form SD and this Conflict Minerals Report.